zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/use-cm-hue-access-cluster/use-cm-hue-access-cluster.md

 ### What Do You Need?

-This lab assumes that you have successfully completed the following labs in the **Contents** menu on the right:
+This lab assumes that you have successfully completed the following labs in the **Contents** menu:
 + **Lab 1: Setup the BDS Environment**
 + **Lab 2: Create a BDS Hadoop Cluster**
 + **Lab 3: Add Oracle Cloud SQL to the Cluster**